 1. Formal policy assessment

-A. Claim Your Power With A Regulatory Review
+A. Begin to Claim Your Power With A Regulatory Review

 1. If you are subject to external regulations, rules, policies, or laws, review them for signs of alignment or misalignment with your goals.